alovajs/alovajs.github.io/resource/framework/vue-options.md

 ### Add types to response data

-Except for `this.todoRequest.data`, other values ​​have the correct type, so how to set the type for `data`?
+Except for `this.todoRequest.data`, other values have the correct type, so how to set the type for `data`?
 In fact, it is the same as alova in other environments.

 **javascript**